-How to accessorize your (Product) Red iPhone 7
+How to accessorize your (PRODUCT)RED iPhone 7 and 8

 "The Beats Solo3 Wireless is a well-built wireless headphone that sounds good in both wireless and wired modes and is relatively comfortable to wear for an on-ear headphone.
 Its battery life is best-in-class (40 hours) and has a remote control built-in to the right earcup that's easy to operate by feel."

-Purchasing the Beats Solo3 (Product) Red Edition will not only ensure that your iPhone and headphones are a perfect match, but doing so will also donate a portion of your purchase to the charity to help combat AIDS around the world.
+Purchasing the Beats Solo3 (PRODUCT)RED Edition will not only ensure that your iPhone and headphones are a perfect match but doing so will also donate a portion of your purchase to the charity to help combat AIDS around the world.

-Apple Silicone iPhone 7 case - Red
+Apple Silicone iPhone 7 or 8 case in Red

-That beautiful matte finish on the (Product) Red iPhone 7 won't stay flawless forever if you don't protect it.
-Try out the Apple Silicone iPhone 7 Case in Red for a consistent look.
+That beautiful matte finish on the (Product) Red iPhone 8 won't stay flawless forever if you don't protect it.
+Try out the $40 Apple Silicone iPhone Case in (PRODUCT)RED for a consistent look.

 This simple one-piece shell snaps onto your iPhone with ease and fits snugly around the back and side of your phone to protect it from scratches and scuffs.